geerlingguy/macos-virtualbox-vm/README.md

 The video mode can only be changed when the VM is powered off and remains persistent until changed.
 See more details in [this forum discussion](https://forums.virtualbox.org/viewtopic.php?f=22&t=54030).

+### Different procedure since VirtualBox 5.2.0

+  1. Shutdown your VM
+  2. Run the following VBoxManage command:

+          VBoxManage setextradata VM_NAME VBoxInternal2/EfiGraphicsResolution 1440x900

+You can change the resolution value for other valid variations.

 ## Notes

   - The code for this example originally came from VirtualBox forums and especially [this article](http://sqar.blogspot.de/2014/10/installing-yosemite-in-virtualbox.html).